 Sadly, for those who are addicted to methamphetamine, there aren’t many medications that can serve as antagonists.
 There have been many attempts at finding an antagonist that can aide in methamphetamine detox, and research is still underway.

 Although methamphetamine detox isn’t easy, with enough support and a safe community, it can be successful.
-Furthermore, methamphetamine detox is the first step towards sobriety and recovery.
+Furthermore, when you detox meth, it is the first step towards sobriety and recovery.

 Meth Detox Treatment at the Lakehouse Recovery Center

 At The Lakehouse Recovery Center, we provide therapeutic services and support for people struggling with meth abuse, and are ready to make a positive change toward a healthier, brighter future.